nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cov-mark](https://github.com/matklad/cov-mark) - Verify that your tests exercise the conditions you think they are exercising.
 - [test-log](https://github.com/d-e-s-o/test-log) - Crate that takes care of automatically initializing logging and/or tracing for Rust.
 - [Coppers](https://github.com/ThijsRay/coppers) - Custom test harnass for Rust that measures the energy usage of your test suite. ([HN](https://news.ycombinator.com/item?id=30918318))
+- [libtest-mimic](https://github.com/LukasKalbertodt/libtest-mimic) - Write your own test harness that looks and behaves like the built-in test harness.

 ## Error